jaydio/routeros-scripts/addresslists/README.md

    * .. the list on the remote server contains newer entries than those currently installed
    * .. the address list file contains any errors (e.g. file was truncated on the remote server or during transfer)
  * Fetching a broken address list file WILL cause trouble
- * When an address list was fetched successfully

-Everyone should be clear about the fact that this whole setup is fairly fragile and should be used with caution.
-The scripts mentioned at this point are currently being used in production and so far haven't caused any severe outages.
-However, it should be noted that almost all our routers are located in walking distance.
-It is advised to take pre-measures e.g. hard code those firewall rules responsible for allowing administrative access.
-This way you can at least ensure that the router's managemenet address stays reachable.

 ## Address Mappings